Learning Strategies in Decentralized Matching Markets under Uncertain Preferences: Empirical Study

 \subsection{Lattice Structure for the Stability of CDM}

 We consider the decentralized matching with four different preference structures: S1, S2, S3, S4.
-The market consists of three agents and three arms.
+The market consists of three agents, $m=3$, and three arms, $n=3$.
 Each agent has the same quota $q=1$ and penalty $\gamma=5$.
 Table \ref{table:eg2} gives arms' latent utilities and true preferences.
 The training data are simulated by having agents pull random numbers of arms according to their latent utilities.
-The last column of Table \ref{table:eg2} gives estimates of arms' acceptance probabilities, $\pi_i(s_i^*,v_j)$, after 2000 rounds of random proposals and under each of the structures S1---S4.
+The last column of Table \ref{table:eg2} gives the estimates of arms' acceptance probabilities $\pi_i(s_i^*,v_j)$ after 2000 rounds of random proposals under each of the structures S1---S4.
+That is, the sample size is $T=2000$ for each of the structures S1---S4.
 These acceptance probabilities are evaluated at convergence.

-We find that CDM gives stable matchings under all of the structures S1---S4.
+We find that CDM in Algorithm \ref{alg:decentralizedcdm} gives stable matchings under all of the structures S1---S4.
 However, these stable matchings have different optimality in terms of agents' and arms' welfare.
 In particular, the matching in S1 is $(A_1,P_1),(A_2,P_3),(A_3,P_2)$, which is both agent-optimal and arm-optimal; the matching in S2 is $(A_1,P_2),(A_2,P_1),(A_3,P_3)$, which is arm-optimal but not agent-optimal; the matching in S3 is $(A_1,P_2), (A_2,P_3),$ $(A_3,P_1)$, which is not agent-optimal or arm-optimal; the matching in S4 is $(A_1,P_1)$, $(A_2,P_2)$, $(A_3,P_1)$, which is not agent-optimal or arm-optimal.
 This lattice structure corroborates the results in Section \ref{sec:stabilitycdm}.
 We further make three remarks on these matchings.
 First, some arms benefit from the decentralized matching compared with the centralized matching using the agent-proposing DA algorithm.
 For example, the CDM matching in S2 is arm-optimal.
 The agent-proposing DA would give the agent-optimal matching, that is, the arms’ least-preferred stable matching.

 Second, no strategy in decentralized markets guarantees yielding the agent-optimal matching, mainly due to the competition of agents and a lack of coordination.
 Consider the S3 structure as an example, where CDM suggests that $P_1$ pulls $A_1,A_2$, $P_2$ pulls $A_2,A_3$ and $P_3$ pulls $A_1,A_3$.
 In this example, the strategy, according to the CDM, is a subgame perfect equilibrium since each agent's action is the best response against other agents' actions.
 For instance, if $P_1$ changes to the strategy by only pulling $A_2$ while other agents' strategies do not change, this gives the following matching: $(A_1,P_2),$ $(A_2,P_3),$ $(A_3,P_2)$, where $P_1$ is worse off due to the unfilled quota.
 If $P_1$ changes to pull all arms $A_1,A_2,A_3$ while other agents' strategies do not change, then the resulting matching is $(A_1,P_1)$, $(A_2,P_3),$ $(A_3,P_1)$, where $P_1$ is also worse off due to exceeding the quota.
 A similar argument applies to $P_2$ and $P_3$.
 Hence, no agent has an incentive to change its strategy.
 In contrast, the agent-proposing DA permits each agent to pull one arm each time according to its latent utility.
 Such coordination results in the agent-optimal matching.
 However, if there is no coordination, the competition of agents generates uncertainty on the acceptance of the pulled arms.
 Hence, agents have the incentive to pull more arms than their quotas to combat the uncertainty.